kanisterio/kanister/design/kanister-kopia-integration.md

 access credentials to the Kopia server.

-As mentioned above, when a Kopia server starts, it registers the set of users defined in the `spec.server.accessSecret` property of the `RepositoryServer` resource.
+As mentioned above, when a Kopia server starts, it registers the set of users defined in the `spec.server.accessSecretRef` property of the `RepositoryServer` resource.

 The permissions of these access users are governed by the Kopia server [access rules](https://kopia.io/docs/repository-server/#server-access-control-acl).

-The secret referenced by the `spec.server.accessSecret` property must contain at least one username/password pair.
+The secret referenced by the `spec.server.accessSecretRef` property must contain at least one username/password pair.
 This secret is mounted to the Kopia server via the pod's `spec.volumes` API.
 The following YAML shows an example of user access credentials that can be used